Becoming a Volunteer

 Stuart Milne Homes very kindly created two garden areas at Arrowe Park Hospital for staff and patients to enjoy.
 These are located outside maternity and the Education Centre.
 If you can spare an hour or two that would be great.

-To liaise with patients on wards in the promotion of using the patient experience feedback kiosks and hand held devices.
-Plenty of walking involved.
+To liaise with patients on wards in the promotion of using the patient experience as follows:

 Assisting the Head of Fundraising in raising the profile of WUTH Charity, encouraging donations at a range of fundraising events and any other tasks to support the Charity.